abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Structured Properties

-Structured properties, defined as [complex types](#user-content-structured-properties), are returned as JSON objects.
+Structured properties, defined as [complex types](#user-content-structured-types) or [expanded](#user-content-expand-resources) [resource types](#user-content-resource-type-definitions), are returned as JSON objects.
 The type of the JSON object is specified in schema definition of the property containing the structured value.

 ##### Collection Properties